 - Victim-Centered:

 Courts may allow partial payments, lump sum payments, installment plans, or alternative forms of compensation based on the defendant’s financial capacity.
+The key is to never stop paying.

 How Restitution Fits into Mitigation

-Restitution demonstrates accountability and proactive efforts to address harm, making it a cornerstone of effective mitigation.
+Making restitution payments before sentencing proves you are focused on your victims, making it a cornerstone of effective mitigation.
 Here’s how it influences outcomes:

 - Shows Accountability: